stuartellis/tf-tasks/README.md

 The SHA256 hash in the locals provides a unique identifier for each instance of the root module.
 This enables us to have a short `handle` that we can use in any kind of resource name.
 For example, we might create large numbers of Lambdas in an AWS account with different TF root modules, and they will not conflict if the name of each Lambda includes the `handle`.

-The tooling includes tasks to show the identifiers for instances, so that you can match deployed resources to the code that produced them:
+For convenience, the tooling includes tasks to show the same SHA256 hashes, so that you can match deployed resources to the code that produced them:

 ```shell
 TFT_CONTEXT=dev TFT_UNIT=my-app task tft:instance:handle